populationtwo/camden-theme-documentation/docs/customization/shortcodes.md

 # Shortcodes

-Camden theme comes with shortcodes which allow you to create more customized post and page layouts with the help of columns, buttons, lists, etc.
+Camden theme comes with shortcodes which allow you to create a more customized post and page layouts with the help of columns, buttons, lists, etc.

-Briefly, shortcode is a special tag that you can enter into a post that gets replaced with different content when actually viewing the post on the website.
+Briefly, a shortcode is a special tag that you can enter into a post that gets replaced with different content when actually viewing the post on the website.
 You can add the shortcodes from the WordPress visual editor.
 Navigate to a Post or a Page, and find the Shortcode Editor button in the post editor window.

 !> NOTE: The shortcodes features requires [Camden Add-ons](https://github.com/populationtwo/camden-add-ons ":target=_blank") plugin.